mlswg/mls-protocol/draft-ietf-mls-protocol.md

 its direct path to the root are updated with new secret values.

-The generator of the Commit starts by using the HPKE secret key "leaf_hpke_secret_key" associated to the "init_key" of its new leaf CIK (See {{initialization-keys}}) to compute the "path_secret[0]" value and generates a sequence of "path secrets", one for each intermediate nodes between the leaf and the root.
+The generator of the Commit starts by using the HPKE secret key "leaf_hpke_secret_key" associated with the "init_key" of its new leaf ClientInitKey (see {{initialization-keys}}) to compute "path_secret[0]" and generate a sequence of "path secrets", one for each ancestor of its leaf.
 That is, path_secret[0] is used for the node directly above the leaf, path_secret[1] for its parent, and so on.
 At each step, the path secret is used to derive a new secret value for the corresponding node, from which the node's key pair is derived.

 ~~~~~
 path_secret[0] = HKDF-Expand-Label(leaf_hpke_secret_key,